madebyjake/hashreport/README.md

 ## Installation

-There are a few different ways to install **hashreport** on your system.
+There are a two ways to install **hashreport** on your system.
 Choose the option that works best for you:

 ### Install with Pip